How much protein do I need per day in my diet?

 So if you choose not to eat animal products, you'll have to work a little harder to get more protein from a wide variety of plant sources to make up the difference and meet your protein needs.

-vegetable proteins vs. animal proteins
+Vegetable proteins vs. animal proteins

 If you love eating meat, don't worry, just add a little more plant protein to your diet.
 Remember, diversity is good.